 Canary Deployment

-The Canary rollout is a partial rollout that only upgrades a few pods to the newer versions of the application.
-They are similar to the Blue/Green deployments we saw earlier, but a key difference is that canary is a more controlled deployment mode, and the application is progressively delivered.
+The Canary deployment strategy is a partial rollout that only upgrades a few pods to the newer versions of the application.
+They are similar to the Blue/Green deployment strategy we saw earlier, but a key difference is that canary is a more controlled deployment mode, and the application is progressively delivered.

 When an application is deployed via Canary, a very small number of real users will get access to the newer version of the application.
 Imagine that the application has a total of 10 pods.
 In the beginning, only 3 of these pods will get updated to the new version.
 Which means only a small percentage of users will be able to access it.
 As time goes on, you update more pods until all the 10 pods are running the new version of the application.